raoguchi/LoL-Top-Lane-Analysis/README.md

 Now that I have established Malphite is not fair, it is necessary to narrow down what type of Data is relevant for analysis.
 What we are trying to answer is what is the predicted amount of total objectives (dragons, heralds, barons, towards, inhibitors, etc.) that a team will get based off the existence of an "effective" Malphite?

-As for individual statistics, we will examine, the damage, damage taken, the vision score, the cs, the kills, the deaths, the assists, and objectives.
+As for individual statistics, we will examine, damage, damage taken, vision score, cs, kills, deaths, assists, and objectives.

 - Damage to Champions: How much damage a champion has dealt to other champions in total
 - Damage Taken: How much damage a champion has taken in total